ConstanzaSchibber/constanzaschibber.github.io/index.md

 **How political institutions affect the correspondence between the policies that citizens and representatives desire and the outcomes that democratic governments produce is the core concern that motivates my research agenda.**  In 2016, one of my collaborative projects was awarded the *Carrie Chapman Catt Prize for research in Women and Politics*.

 Prior to starting the Ph.D. program at Washington University, I conducted over 110 interviews with national legislators, justices, and public officials.
 I am also a Fulbright Alumni and an International Exchange Alumni with the U.S. Department of State.
-I received my B.A. in Political Science in *Universidad Torcuato Di Tella* in Buenos Aires, Argentina.
+I received my B.A. in Political Science at *Universidad Torcuato Di Tella* in Buenos Aires, Argentina.

 <div class="posts-list">